gafful/mamo-coding-challenge-keyboard/README.md

 - Has readme on how app works, what to expect et al
 - Remove custom matchers
 - Fix on pressed text should be white
+- Remove print statements
+- handle if decimal is entered first